dedepene/odoo/doc/dev/player_attendance/IMPLEMENTATION_HANDOVER.md

 ### Key Features Implemented
 1. ✅ Coach attendance confirmation with prepopulated rosters
 2. ✅ Walk-in player addition with reason tracking
-3. ✅ Attendance-driven billing (no attendance record = no billing)
-4. ✅ Automated monthly billing generation via cron
+3. ✅ Attendance tracking for absence/credit reconciliation
-5. ✅ Security and access control
+4. ✅ Security and access control
-6. ✅ Backend views and wizards
+5. ✅ Backend views and wizards

 ### Features Pending
+- **Pre-Paid Billing System**: The billing logic described in this document is now **DEPRECATED**.
+A new pre-paid and reconciliation model has been designed.
+See the `doc/dev/billing/academy_billing_user_stories.md` document for the new specification.
-- Guardian portal attendance history views (documented but not implemented)
+- Guardian portal attendance history views
-- Admin reporting pivot tables and analytics (documented but not implemented)
+- Admin reporting pivot tables and analytics

 ---

 ## Architecture Overview

+> [!WARNING]
+> The billing-related models and logic (`academy.billing.item`, `academy.attendance.billing`) described below are **DEPRECATED** as of October 21, 2025.
+They were part of an attendance-driven, post-paid billing system.
+The new architecture is a **pre-paid and reconciliation model**.
+Refer to `doc/dev/billing/academy_billing_user_stories.md` for the current design.
+The `academy.attendance` model remains critical for tracking presence and reconciling absences.

 ### Data Models

 #### 1. `academy.attendance`
 **Purpose**: Tracks coach-confirmed present players only.
-No record = player was absent.
+This record is the source of truth for confirming a player's presence at a session, which is vital for the end-of-month reconciliation process.

 **Key Fields**:
 - `session_id` (Many2one → academy.session.occurrence) - Required